Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-\textbf{(1.6)} $P_1^{(i)}$ removes these decoy particle and executes unitary transformation $U_{-log_{c}K(i,i)+y_{i,1}^{(1,1)},0}$ on the received information particle sequence.
-Then $P_1^{(i)}$ uses the $n_I$-th group of unbiased basis to measure the $n_1^{(i)}$ information quantum state.
-If the measurement results obtained are all equal, retain this measurement result; otherwise, return to step (1.1) to start a new round.
+\textbf{(1.6)} $P_1^{(i)}$ removes these decoy particle and executes unitary transformation $U_{-log_{c}K(i,i)+y_{i,1}^{(1,1)},0}$ on the received information particles.
+Then $P_1^{(i)}$ uses the $n_I$-th group of unbiased basis to measure the $n_I$ information particles.
+If the measurement results obtained are identical to each other, retain this measurement result; otherwise, return to step (1.1) to start a new round.

 \textbf{Case (2):} The reconstruction of $\lambda_{i,j}$ for the access structure $\varGamma_{2,1}$, $i\in\{1,2,4\}$, $j\in[2]$.